 - Porous Asphalt: More expensive due to its specialized application for drainage and stormwater management, can add $1 to $2 per square foot.

-- Colored or Stamped Asphalt: Decorative asphalt for driveways or walkways can also add to the price, usually an additional $2 to $4 per square foot.
+- Colored or Stamped Asphalt: Decorative for driveways or walkways can also add to the price, usually an additional $2 to $4 per square foot.

 f.
 Labor and Contractor Rates